mingxuan-yi/Bridging-the-gap-between-VI-and-WGF/README.md

 **First, setup the dependencies by**
 >pip install -r requirements.txt

-**1. To reproduce the experiment for the Illustrative example, run**
+## 1. To reproduce the experiment for the Illustrative example
->see the jupyter notebook file.
+see `notebook/The Illustrative Example.ipynb`

 **2. To reproduce the experiment in Figure 3, run**
 >python banana.py